- — Certified Organic, Non-GMO, Kosher, Sproutable, Vegan

-Sesame seeds have been used by people for many millennia.
-And throughout all of history, they were respected as one of the top ingredients in the cultures where they were available.
+People have used sesame seeds for many millennia.
+Throughout all of history, they respected these seeds as one of the top ingredients in the cultures where they were available.
 In the olden times, this was mostly Asia.
-However, today everyone has easy access to Organic Unhulled Sesame Seeds.
+However, today, everyone has easy access to Organic Unhulled Sesame Seeds.

 Bear in mind that Food to Live Organic Raw Unhulled Sesame Seeds are a kosher product.
 Note the prop 65 lead warning.